Niyo216/-Lab2-readme.md/README.md

 # The difference between latency and transfer rates in the performance of a hard drive.

 Latency is the average time for the sector being accessed to rotate into position under a head, after a completed seek.
-It is easily calculated from the spindle speed, being the time for half a rotation.
-A drive’s average access time is the interval between the time a request for data is made by the system and the time the data is available from the drive.

-The disk transfer rate (sometimes called media rate) is the speed at which data is transferred to and from the disk media (actual disk platter) and is a function of the recording frequency.
-It is generally described in megabytes per second (MBps).
-Modern hard disks have an increasing range of disk transfer rates from the inner diameter to the outer diameter of the disk.
-This is called a zoned recording technique.
-The key media recording parameters relating to density per platter are Tracks Per Inch (TPI) and Bits Per Inch (BPI).
-A track is a circular ring around the disk.
-TPI is the number of these tracks that can fit in a given area (inch).
-BPI defines how many bits can be written onto one inch of a track on a disk surface.
+The disk transfer rate is the speed at which data is transferred to and from the disk media and is a function of the recording frequency.

 The host transfer rate is the speed at which the host computer can transfer data across the IDE/EIDE or SCSI interface to the CPU.
-It is more generally referred to as the data transfer rate, or DTR, and can be the source of some confusion.
-Some vendors list the internal transfer rate, the rate at which the disk moves data from the head to its internal buffers.
-Others cite the burst data transfer rate, the maximum transfer rate the disk can attain under ideal circumstances and for a short duration.
-More important for the real world is the external data transfer rate, or how fast the hard disk actually transfers data to a PC’s main memory.

 # How hard drive is different from a traditional hard drive.